-Connect provides students with opportunities to “connect” their learning experiences in and outside the classroom by working with UNT faculty, staff, and community partners to identify high-impact, community-engaged learning activities such internships, service-learning, or study abroad.
-These Connect Activities (1) encourage UNT faculty, staff, community partners, and students to think intentionally about the marketable skills students learn within each activity and within the overall context of UNT curricular and co-curricular activities; (2) provide students opportunities to work and learn in “real-life” settings; and (3) allow students to make connections between what they have learned and the marketable skills they will need to showcase to start their careers.
+Connect provides students with opportunities to “connect” and showcase their learning experiences in and outside the classroom by working with UNT faculty, staff, and community partners to identify high-impact, experiential learning activities such internships, service-learning, or study abroad.
+These Connect Activities:

-Faculty and staff can propose ideas for participating in Career Connect by completing and submitting the project idea form through Career Connect’s website at http://careerconnect.unt.edu/project-idea, or by contacting Meena Naik, Career Connect’s Faculty and Staff Development Coordinator, at Meena.Naik@unt.edu or (940) 369-6176.
+Career Connect can talk with you one-on-one or simply examine your syllabus or UNT activity description to get you started.
+Or you can propose ideas by completing and submitting the project idea form through Career Connect’s website at http://careerconnect.unt.edu/project-idea, or by contacting Meena Naik, Career Connect’s Faculty and Staff Development Coordinator, at Meena.Naik@unt.edu or (940) 369-6176.

 Written Communication.
 The expression of ideas in writing that develop through iterative experiences across curricula and can involve learning to work in different genres, styles, writing technologies, and mixing texts, data, and images.

 Oral Communication.
 A prepared, purposeful presentation designed to increase knowledge, to foster understanding, or to promote change in the listeners' attitudes, values, beliefs, or behaviors.

 Teamwork.
 Behaviors that represent the collective of individual contributions towards team tasks and discussions and the manner of interactions among team members.
 Contributions are measured in both quantity and quality.